The Emerson Fans Story

 Noteworthy Fans by Emerson Fans

-Their first DC model, the Midway Eco Fan is still one of their most popular designs and one of the most popular DC ceiling fans.
-It's got a clean look that works with practically any design scheme.
-The Carrera Grand Eco Ceiling Fan, another DC model, enhances any transitional space and is available in a variety of blade sizes and colors.
+The first DC model from Emerson, the Midway Eco Fan is still one of the most popular designs and one of the most popular DC ceiling fans on the market today.
+It's got a clean, contemporary look that works with practically any design scheme.
+And the Carrera Grand Eco Ceiling Fan, another DC model, enhances any transitional space and is available in a variety of blade sizes and colors.
+Finally, the Highpoint Ceiling Fan is one of Emerson's best-selling and customer-favorite models.
+It features a noticeably industrial aesthetic with a metallic body, 3 customizable blades and an optional downlight.